How To Remove Soap Scum in Your Bath and Washer

-Shower doors seem to accumulate more soap scum that other surfaces, but this may be due to the transparency of the glass.
-A cloudy film on your shower door is easier to spot on a clear surface.
+Shower doors seem to accumulate more soap scum than other surfaces, but this may be due to the transparency of the glass.
+However, a cloudy film on your shower door is easier to spot on a clear surface.

 Can liquid bath soap or gel cause soap scum?

 Actually, it’s best to use liquid bath soap in the shower.
 Bar soap contains talc and fatty acids that encourage soap scum to take hold.

 When you switch to liquid soap or shower gel you will see less scum buildup.

 How to Remove Soap Scum in Your Bath

 Wet & Forget Shower spray is a no-scrub shower and bath cleaner that gets rid of ugly soap scum, grime, dirt, mold, and mildew.
 And, without that chemical smell, that other cleaners leave behind.

 Wet & Forget Shower has a subtle vanilla scent that you’ll love.

 Just apply Wet & Forget Shower once a week to keep your bath sparkling clean – no elbow grease required!